Up to 1834

 The population falling within the Union at the 1831 census had been 6,476 with parishes ranging in size from Whitmore (population 281) to Newcastle itself (8,192).
 The average annual poor-rate expenditure for the period 1835-37 had been £4,000 or 4s.10d. per head of the population.

 The new union workhouse was erected in 1838-9 at the south side of Keele Road to the west of Newcastle.
 It cost £6,000 and could accommodate 350 inmates.
 It was designed by the partnership of George Gilbert Scott and William Bonython Moffatt who were the architects of a large number of workhouses including those at Burton-upon-Trent, Lichfield and Uttoxeter.

 Scott and Moffatt's design had similarities to their Lichfield building.
 It had an entrance range at the north with a central archway.
 The main building had a central portion containing the Master's quarters, with male and female accommodation to either side.
 To the rear was an E-shaped infirmary with a laundry at the female side and workshops at the male side.
 The workhouse location and layout are shown on the 1876 map below:

 Later additions included vagrant wards in 1878 and a new infirmary at the south in 1885-6 designed by John Blood.
 The old infirmary was then used as accommodation for the old and infirm.
 In 1890, the female wing was destroyed by a fire.
 It was rebuilt in 1894 at a cost of £11,000.

-After the abolition of the workhouse system in 1930, consideration was given to turning the workhouse buildings into a hospital.
+After control of the site passed to the county council in 1930, consideration was given to turning the workhouse buildings into a hospital.
 However, this did not happen and the buildings were demolished in 1938.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.